Search the Health Library

 Level of independence increases throughout the training program, from observation only to direct care, from straightforward refractive cases to complex visual problems, with neurological co–morbidities.
 At the end of the year, we expect that each graduate will achieve the following goals: (1) Be proficient in the clinical delivery of low vision rehabilitation care in a multi-disciplinary setting, (2) Diagnose, treat, manage and direct the care of the low vision patient with consideration applied to co-morbidities, psycho-social concerns, and the key roles of each of the rehab team members, (3) Complete a research project and publish in peer-reviewed journal.

 Fellows will primarily work out of the main Hopkins campus and may obtain exposure and observe vision rehabilitation care at other local facilities.
-After the initial orientation and observation period, Fellows schedule will generally comprise 4 clinic days and 1 research day per week.
+After the initial orientation and observation period, the fellow's schedule will generally comprise 4 clinic days and 1 research day per week.

 Judith E. Goldstein, O.D., F.A.A.O.